DataCanvasIO/Hypernets/docs/search_with_dask.md

 ### Setup share storage for distributed Dask cluster

-If you plan setup a distributed Dask cluster with multiple nodes to run Hypernets search, a share storage is required.
+If you plan setup a distributed Dask cluster with multiple nodes to run Hypernets search, a shared storage is required.
 Currently, Hypernets can use shared file system or S3-based object store to share data between the Hypernets main process and Dask jobs.